-The Company considers a financial asset to have experienced a significant increase in credit risk when a significant change in one year probability of default occurs between the origination date of a specific facility and the IFRS 9 ECL run date.
-Further, exposures that are 30 Days Past Due (DPD) and/or have undergone a restructuring in the last 2 years are also considered as an additional criterion for SICR.
-Where the 30 days past due presumption is rebutted on the basis that there has not been a significant increase in credit risk, the Company shall accompany the assertion by sufficiently documented, reasonable and supportable information that a more lagging criterion is appropriate
+The Company considers a financial asset to have experienced a significant increase in credit risk when a significant change in one-year probability of default occurs between the origination date of a specific facility and the IFRS 9 ECL run date.
+In addition, a range of qualitative criteria are also considered.